klara-zaskalanova/english-for-designers/04-voice-tone-style/Patagonia.md

 ## Voice

 Message consistency in all marketing channels creates the environment for clients to trust an impact-driven company.
-Brand voice is one of the most important tools to create a rapport and engagement.
-Patagonia’s distilled brand voice supports its mission-driven approach and offers latitude for the company and its promotional efforts.

 – [What is it about Patagonia](https://medium.com/@amylipner/what-is-it-about-patagonia-306999f2f986)